idshibanov/calypse/README.md

 ### Controls

-0-9 key are quick actions.
+0-9 keys are quick actions.
 Hardcoded for now, will be replaced with action bar.

 F keys are for debugging so far.